rynhndrcksn/rynhndrcksn/README.md

 I am a student in a Software Development Bachelors of Applied Science.
 I believe that privacy, and encryption are human rights that should be protected as such and should be implemented in every consumer product.
 My career path is currently undecided, though I find embedded systems the most interesting.
 Feel free to reach out if you have questions or I may be able to collaborate with you on something.

 ### Currently Learning:
-- Data Stuctures & Algorithms in Java (Winter 2021)
+- Data Stuctures in Java (Winter 2021)
+- Back-end frameworks using [Fat-Free](https://fatfreeframework.com/3.6/home) (We learn Fat-Free as it isn't overwhelming and allows us to understand the concepts without getting bogged down by using a larger/more complicated framework).

 ### Comfortable in:
 - Java